roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## Summary

-Now that you have a basic understanding of what the reliable web app pattern is, let's go to the next section.
+Now that you have a basic understanding of what the reliable web app pattern is, let's look at how to optimize costs.

 [Part 3 - Cost Optimization](../Part3-Cost-Optimization/README.md)